 Because of the bimodality of features in the grey “Transition” region, the model output increases for Domain B because of the bimodality present before complete transition.
 This corresponds to a decrease in our likelihood function.
 As the transition nears completion into Domain B, the signal of that domain from our wtCNN becomes stronger and the likelihood continues to fall.
 This outlier detector only works because there were no other occurrences of Domain B before the transition.

 By applying a threshold to likelihood, we can make decisions about when a transition is imminent.
-Because of the analysis by the wtCNN, the threshold is crossed before complete transition into Domain B. In real world application, this can provide crucial time for reversal of the transition through human intervention.
+Because of the analysis by the wtCNN, the threshold is crossed before complete transition into Domain B. In real world applications, this can provide crucial time for reversal of the transition through human intervention.

 Testing

-To test and develop wtCNN, we tested its effectiveness on simulated time series data of phytoplankton-nutrient interactions.
+To test and develop wtCNN, we evaluated its effectiveness on simulated time series data of phytoplankton-nutrient interactions.
 The regime shifts present in the model are similar to those involved in harmful algal blooms.
 The parameters for a regime shift to occur in this model were sourced from Serizawa et al (2008).

 In this model, two parameters comprised could move the system between regimes.
 The first fp, is the feeding rate of zooplankton on phytoplankton.
-This variable was fixed for each model, and ranged from 0.85 to 0.95.
+This variable was fixed for each simulation, and ranged from 0.85 to 0.95.
 The second variable, in, is the inflow of nutrients into the system.
 This was the value we manipulated over time to induce regime shifts.
+Red noise, with lag-1 autocorrelation, was added to in during simulation.

-Each timeseries was a four-month simulation of lake ecosystem dynamics.
-We manipulated the nutrient inflow of each simulation differently to produce transitions at different speeds and times.
+Each timeseries was a four-month simulation of lake ecosystem dynamics sampled by the hour in-simulation We manipulated the nutrient inflow of each simulation differently to produce transitions at different speeds and times.
 In scenarios where there was no regime shift, the nutrient inflow was still manipulated, but within the range consistent with a particular domain.
 The three regimes of ecosystem dynamics in our simulations were nutrient-dominated, phytoplankton-dominated, and oscillatory (see

 Figure 6).

 Figure 6 – parameter-space of lake model regimes